Common Early Intervention Diagnoses

 Autism, or autism spectrum disorder, refers to a range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication, as well as by unique strengths and differences.
 We now know that there is not one autism but many types, caused by different combinations of genetic and environmental influences.
 The term “spectrum” reflects the wide variation in challenges and strengths possessed by each person with autism.
-Autism’s most-obvious signs tend to appear between 2 and 3 years of age.
+Autism’s most obvious signs tend to appear between 2 and 3 years of age.
 In some cases, it can be diagnosed as early as 18 months.
-Some developmental delays associated with autism can be identified and addressed even earlier.
-Autism Speaks urges parents with concerns to seek evaluation without delay, as early intervention can improve outcomes.

 Cerebral palsy, or CP, is a group of disorders that affect balance, movement, and muscle tone.
-“Cerebral” means the disorder is related to the brain, and “palsy” refers to weakness or a muscle problem.
 CP starts in the area of the brain that controls the ability to move muscles.
-Cerebral palsy can happen when that part of the brain doesn’t develop as it should, or when it is damaged right around the time of birth or very early in life.
-Most people with cerebral palsy are born with it.
-That’s called “congenital” CP.
-But it can also start after birth, in which case it’s called “acquired” CP.
+It can happen when that part of the brain doesn’t develop as it should, or when it is damaged right around the time of birth or very early in life.
+Most people with cerebral palsy are born with it (congenital CP), but it can also start after birth.
 People with cerebral palsy can have mild issues with muscle control, or it could be so severe that they can’t walk.
 Some people with CP have difficulty speaking.
 Others have intellectual disabilities, while many have normal intelligence.

 As a baby develops during pregnancy, body tissue and special cells from each side of the head grow toward the center of the face and join together to make the face.
 This joining of tissue forms the facial features, like the lips and mouth.
 A cleft lip happens if the tissue that makes up the lip does not join completely before birth.
 This results in an opening in the upper lip.